lxm7/mortstack/README.md

 #### M6 — Push notifications with E2E decryption (2 weeks)

 - `expo-notifications` for token registration; tokens stored on the API and tied to the device session.
 - iOS Notification Service Extension in `apps/mobile/native-targets/notification-service/` (Swift).
-Runs outside the JS runtime; reads the identity seed written in M3 from the shared Keychain group `io.sessions.chat` (set up in M2, populated in M3) — no re-prompt, no JS bridge.
+Runs outside the JS runtime; reads the identity seed written in M3 from the shared Keychain group `io.mortstack.chat` (set up in M2, populated in M3) — no re-prompt, no JS bridge.
 Decrypts the payload and presents the plaintext notification.
 - Android: data-only FCM messages handled in a foreground/background Kotlin service; same decrypt-then-display flow.
 - **MLS group-state for NSE.** v=2 messages ride MLS application messages keyed by current group epoch.
 The main app writes a sealed read-only snapshot of `(groupId → epoch, secrets)` to the shared keychain group on every Commit it processes; the NSE reads but never mutates this snapshot (mutating would race the main app's commit processing).
 Stale-snapshot fallback: a push arriving on an epoch the snapshot doesn't have falls through to a generic "New message — open app" notification (no plaintext, no race).
 Acceptable miss rate at Phase 1; revisit with a coordinated commit-applier if it becomes user-visible.
 - Server (`services/api`): on a new message, looks up registered devices for offline members and dispatches ciphertext + minimal metadata via FCM/APNs (no plaintext).